Ex-pro wrestler Snuka pleads not guilty to murdering girlfriend in 1983

 She was found dying of head injuries in a motel room they shared in Allentown in 1983 following a local appearance by the wrestler.

-Decades after her death, the case was reopened after the publication of a previously unreleased autopsy report that labelled the death a homicide, according to the Morning Call newspaper of Allentown.
+Decades after her death, the case was reopened after the publication of a previously unreleased autopsy report that labeled the death a homicide, according to the Morning Call newspaper of Allentown.

 Snuka, who recently underwent cancer treatment, told the judge on Monday that he never went to school, could neither read nor write English, and did not know where he was or what day it was, the newspaper reported.